At the still point of the turning world, neither movement from nor towards,

 neither ascent nor decline [...] there the dance is

-People are interested in how yoga teachers got into yoga, and understandably so.
+People seem interested in how yoga teachers got into yoga...

-The truth is, many of those who facilitate healing are compelled to do so from a place of not feeling so well once upon a time.
-My own entrance into the world of yoga (beyond the occasional class, where after eighteen years of dancing I thought I'd completed yoga simply because I was bendy - oh, how much I had to learn) was following the premature passing of a loved one.
+Many of those who facilitate healing are compelled to do so from a place of not feeling so well once upon a time.
+My own entrance into the world of yoga (beyond the occasional class, where after eighteen years of dancing I thought I'd completed yoga simply because I was bendy - how much I had to learn) was following the premature passing of a loved one.
 Destabilising life events - which we all experience - force us to learn.

 200 hours Vinyasa Flow with Corrie McCallum, YogaLondon